madetech/handbook/roles/associate_delivery_manager.md

 * Demonstrate positive response to feedback with course correction
 * Demonstrate providing regular feedback for team members

-## What we will provide you

-Balancing life and work:

-* ✈️ [Flexible Holiday](../benefits/flexible_holiday.md) – We trust you to take as much holiday as you need
-* 🕰️ [Flexible Working Hours](../benefits/working_hours.md) – We are flexible with what hours you work
-* 🗓️ [Flexible Working Days](../benefits/flexible_working.md) – We are flexible to the amount of days you work in a week
-* 👶 [Flexible Parental Leave](../guides/welfare/parental_leave.md) – We provide flexible parental leave options
-* 👩‍💻 [Remote Working](../benefits/remote_working.md) – We offer part-time remote working for all our staff
-* 🤗 [Paid counselling](../guides/welfare/paid_counselling.md) – We offer paid counselling as well as financial and legal advice
-* 🏖️ [Paid anniversary break](../benefits/paid_anniversary_break.md) – We celebrate your 3 and 5 year anniversary with us by buying your family a holiday

-Making work as fabulous as possible:

-* 💻 [Work Ready](../benefits/work_ready.md) – We'll buy you a Macbook, ergonomic equipment, books, conferences, training, and more
-* 💡 [Learning](../guides/learning/README.md) – We offer 12 days per year of personal learning time and a £300 personal learning budget
-* 🍽️ [Friday Lunches](../benefits/friday_lunch.md) – We randomly match up 8 colleagues every Friday and pay for lunch
-* 🏓 [Getting Together](../benefits/getting_together.md) – We pay for social drinks on a Friday

-Compensating you fairly:

-* 💷 [Transparent Salary Bands](../roles/README.md) – We publish salary bands so you know you're being fairly compensated
-* 👌 [Annual Salary Reviews](../guides/compensation/salary_reviews.md) – We review your salary on an annual basis
-* ⛷️ [Pension Scheme](../benefits/pension_scheme.md) – We provide a pension scheme so you can save for your future and we'll contribute to it
-* 🚄 [Season Ticket Loan](../benefits/season_ticket_loan.md) – We provide loans to help you pay for your travel
-* 🚲 [Cycle To Work Scheme](../benefits/cycle_to_work_scheme.md) – We offer the cycle to work scheme to help pay for your bicycle
-* 🚕 [Expenses Paid](../guides/compensation/expenses.md) – Taxi to a meeting?
-Want to take a customer to lunch?
-Expenses are no hassle!
+## Work perks and benefits
+Take a look at the Benefits & Perks section of the [Made Tech Handbook](https://github.com/madetech/handbook) to see what we can offer you.

-## Salary
+## Salary and location
+We mainly work remotely but you may need to visit clients or go to the office occasionally.
+We have offices in London, Bristol, Manchester, and Swansea.

 The salary for this role is location and experience dependent:

-### Associate Delivery Manager - SFIA 2
-UK: £24,975 - £40,500\
+*UK: £24,975 - £40,500
-London & South East: £26,223 - £42,525
+*London & South East: £26,223 - £42,525

 ## Applying

-Please apply for this role at [www.madetech.com/careers](https://www.madetech.com/careers).
-If you don't quite fit the role, the role doesn't quite fit you, or you have questions please email us at [careers@madetech.com](mailto:careers@madetech.com) where we will be happy to help.
+When we’re hiring for this role, you can see the details and apply at www.madetech.com/careers.
+If you have any questions about the role please email us at careers@madetech.com.
+We’re happy to help